TheGreatSageEqualToHeaven/Roozure/README.md

 * Obfuscating a single script
 * Obfuscating a folder of scripts

-In the future Roozure will be able to:

-* Obfuscate scripts with a fast Luau vm
+* Optionally obfuscate scripts with a VM (Will require manual setup)
-* Use an external module script for storing constants
+* Optionally use a module script to store constants

 ## Contributing
 Edit this section later